Empirical Welfare Maximization with Constraints: Trade-off rule

-Given a new objective function (\ref{eq:hinge population}) that trades off the gain and the cost from violating the constraint, the goal is to derive a statistical rule that is likely to select eligibility criteria that maximize the new objective function.
+Given a new objective function (\ref{eq:hinge population}) that trades off the gain and the cost from violating the constraint, the goal is to derive a statistical rule that is likely to select eligibility policies that maximize the new objective function $V(g;P)$.
 Consider the trade-off statistical rule defined as

-where the subscript $r$ highlights that this statistical rule is able to relax the constraint. \begin{thm} Suppose Assumption \ref{cond:known ps Donsker} holds for the class of data distributions $\mathcal{P}$.
-Then the trade-off rule $\widehat{g}_{r}$ defined in (\ref{eq:hinge}) is uniformly asymptotically optimal under $\mathcal{P}$. \end{thm} To gain intuition for the above results, I note that the trade-off rule $\widehat{g}_{r}$ is very likely to select eligibility criteria that achieve the same welfare as $\widetilde{g}_{P}$ over repeated sample draws as $n\rightarrow\infty$ uniformly over $\mathcal{P}$.
-Furthermore, Lemma \ref{lem:hinge higher value} shows the trade-off solution $\widetilde{g}_{P}$ achieves weakly higher welfare than the constrained optimal criterion $g_{P}^{\ast}$ for any data distribution $P$.
-Therefore, the trade-off rule $\widehat{g}_{r}$ is asymptotically optimal uniformly over $\mathcal{P}$.
+where the subscript ``tradeoff'' highlights that this statistical rule is able to relax the constraint by trading off the gain and the cost from violating the constraint.
+Since $\widehat{g}_{\text{tradeoff}}$ solves a sample-analog version of (\ref{eq:hinge population}), I show it consistently achieves the maximal value of $V(g;P)$ under weak conditions in Lemma~\ref{lem:hinge consistency}.
+Theorem~\ref{thm:hinge tradeoff} further verifies that it consistently achieves welfare that is weakly higher than $W(g_{P}^{\ast};P)$.
+I leave to future research to verify whether the trade-off rule is minimax rate optimal. \begin{lem} Suppose Assumption \ref{cond:known ps Donsker} holds for the class of data distributions $\mathcal{P}$.
+Then the trade-off rule $\widehat{g}_{\text{tradeoff}}$ defined in (\ref{eq:hinge}) consistently achieves the maximized value of $V(g;P)$, namely $V(\widetilde{g}_{P};P).$ \end{lem} \begin{thm} For the class of data distributions $\mathcal{P}$ satisfying Assumption \ref{cond:known ps Donsker}, the trade-off rule $\widehat{g}_{\text{tradeoff}}$ consistently achieves welfare that is weakly higher than $W(g_{P}^{\ast};P)$ for all $P\in\mathcal P$ and is therefore uniformly asymptotically welfare-efficient under $\mathcal{P}$.
+Moreover, with probability approaching one, the violation to the budget constraint is upper bounded by $\frac{r\cdot (W(\widehat{g}_{\text{tradeoff}};P)-W(g_{P}^{\ast};P))}{\overline{\lambda}}$ uniformly over $\mathcal{P}$. \end{thm} To gain intuition for the above results, note that Lemma~\ref{lem:hinge consistency} shows the trade-off rule $\widehat{g}_{\text{tradeoff}}$ uniformly consistently achieves $V(\widetilde{g}_{P};P),$ which by Lemma \ref{lem:hinge higher value} is weakly higher than the welfare achieved by the constrained optimal policy $g_{P}^{\ast}$ for any data distribution $P$.
+Therefore, the trade-off rule $\widehat{g}_{\text{tradeoff}}$ is asymptotically welfare-efficient uniformly over $\mathcal{P}$.
+At the same time, larger $\bar{\lambda}$ implies smaller violation to the budget constraint, relative to the welfare gain $W(\widehat{g}_{\text{tradeoff}};P)-W(g_{P}^{\ast};P)$.